AndreasHeger/CGATReport/doc/Tutorial14.rst

 .. _Tutorial14:

 ===============================================
-Tutorial 14: Plotting with the ipython notebook
+Plotting with the ipython notebook
 ===============================================

 Introduction